 The one big drawback to relying on hostels to save money on accommodations is the availability.
-They are typically plentiful within large to intermediate sized cities, but once you get outside the city they can be much more difficult to find.
-This is where relying on hospitality marketplaces like Airbnb fill the gap.
+They are typically plentiful within large to intermediate-sized cities, but once you get outside the city they can be much more difficult to find.
+This is where relying on hospitality marketplaces like Airbnb fills the gap.

 The Best Rewards Program for Infrequent Travelers

 When it comes to rewards programs for accommodations, the return on investment that you get from each rewards program is going to differ based on how frequently you travel and whether or not you want to apply for a travel rewards credit card.
 I already explained why I think hotel brand rewards programs don’t pay off for infrequent travelers, but that doesn’t mean I think all rewards programs aren’t worthy of consideration.